gordonAndersen/azure-pipelines-image-generation/README.md

 ## Overview

-This repo contains scripts that generate the Linux and Windows virtual machine images used by [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/?nav=min) for [Microsoft-hosted CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=vsts&tabs=yaml).
+Test This repo contains scripts that generate the Linux and Windows virtual machine images used by [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/?nav=min) for [Microsoft-hosted CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=vsts&tabs=yaml).
 The macOS image scripts are not kept here, but its contents are documented here.
 The images are generated using [Packer](https://www.packer.io/).

 ## Following image updates
 Image updates are deployed every 3 weeks.
 You can follow releases [here](https://github.com/Microsoft/azure-pipelines-image-generation/releases).
 Consider enabling **Watch -> Releases only** at the top of the page.